oslokommune/dataplatform-probe/README.md

 | MAX_CONSECUTIVE_ERRORS | Number of consecutive errors allowed when attempting to post events |

 The [run.sh](run.sh) script provided sets these environment variables and starts the app.
-If you wish to use it, make sure to edit it to include the missing environment variables(secrets and such)
+If you wish to use it, make sure to edit it to include the missing environment variables (secrets and such).

 A makefile with various commands is provided for convenience and to ease development.
 These are: